Creeping, Slow-Burn and Sudden Crises

 - Local/state/national governmental actions that negatively impact operations.

-- Official/governmental investigations involving your healthcare organization and/or any of its employees.
+- Official/governmental investigations involving your organization and/or its employees.

 - Labor unrest.